botblock/BLAPI/README.md

 This data is being updated internally on a daily basis.

 If at any time you find other bot lists have added an API to post your guildcount, let us know on this repo or by contacting T0TProduction#0001 on Discord.

+## Development

+To work on BLAPI, install the node version specified in [.nvmrc](https://github.com/botblock/BLAPI/blob/master/.nvmrc).
+If you are using nvm on a unix based system, this can be done quickly by using `nvm use` and if the version is not installed, `nvm install`.
+Install all the dependencies following the package-lock via `npm ci`.

+This repo enforces eslint rules which are included in the installation.

 ## Credit